timmaxw/metacompiler/docs/overview.md

  *  `inference.md` describes the algorithm for inferring translation-language terms from SL terms.

+ *  `future-directions.md` summarizes some improvements that might be implemented at some point.

 ## Notational conventions

 Both SL and the syntax of the translation files are based on S-expressions.
 The S-expressions used by `metacompiler` consist only of lists, atoms, and string literals.
 String literal escaping conventions are exactly as in Haskell.
 Comments begin with semicolons and run until the end of the line.